 Board Members CVs

-Maggie Ellis, EKTG Coordinator and MD, WSA and in Association with LSE since 1999.
-Maggie Ellis has been associated with LSE since 1999 where she has Senior Research Fellow and Lead Academic, involved with EU R&D. MonAMI, and SOCIONICAL projects lead to new EU schemes for Contingencies and EU PPI implementation.
-Originally an occupational therapist, she managed physical disability and mental health services, also being Chairman of the British OT Association, the European OT Committee.
+Maggie Ellis, EKTG Coordinator, WSA and has been in Association with LSE since 1999.
+The last Project was the Small Smart Scheme about Digital Services for Health and Wellbeing in three London Boroughs.
+Earlier she was Senior Research Fellow and Lead Academic, involved with EU R&D. MonAMI, and SOCIONICAL projects lead to new EU schemes for Contingencies and EU PPI implementation.
+Originally an occupational therapist, she managed Rehabilitation Services at The Royal London Hospital at the Medical College, being Chairman of the British OT Association, the European OT Committee.
 Maggie was awarded Fellowships by RCOT and ISPO.
 She has organised both a Trade and a Ministerial Mission to Japan with their Government.
 EU and ISO Technical Committee Membership brought wider experience linking user needs, planners and policy makers.
-Her most recent project at LSE (Enterprise) (2014- 2019) was Leader of the LSE Team independently contracted the Scottish Futures Trust to review and validate calculations and services that Trust provided to the Scottish Government.
+Another recent project at LSE (Enterprise) (2014- 2019) involved being Leader of the LSE Team independently contracted the Scottish Futures Trust to review and validate calculations and services that Trust provided to the Scottish Government.
 The review helped deliver £131 million net benefits and savings to infrastructure investment in Scotland.
 Maggie uses this background managing Rehabilitation at West Square Associates (WSA).
-Maggie is a Member of the Cross-Party Groups for Digital Inclusion and Disability, Holyrood and Disability, Smart Cities and Legal Aid in the UK Parliament.
+Maggie is a Member of the Cross-Party Groups for Digital Inclusion and Disability, Holyrood and Disability, and Legal Aid in the UK Parliament.

 Steve Smithson, EKTG Board Member and LSE Dr Steve Smithson is a Senior Teaching Fellow in the Department of Management at the London School of Economics.
 Information Systems and Innovation Faculty Group Expertise Details :IS evaluation; e-commerce; IS management and use within organisations.
+Steve Smithson worked on the supervision of two MSc Students for the the Small Smart Scheme about Digital Services for Health and Wellbeing in three London Boroughs and the Report Writing of this.
 The Information Systems and Innovation Faculty Research Group is a centre of expertise on information technology (IT) innovation and concomitant organisational and social change.
 It is one of the largest groups of its kind in the world, and is well known for its research in the social, political and economic dimensions of information and communications technology.
-The facultyup covers most areas of information systems and represents a range of academic approaches and specialisms, from systems design and management to theory and philosophy.
+The faculty up covers most areas of information systems and represents a range of academic approaches and specialisms, from systems design and management to theory and philosophy.

 New Trustees EKTG Registered Charity